What Is Mineral Oil?

 Why Is Mineral Oil Used in Skin Care?

-Mineral oil acts a protective barrier on the skin, forming a thin coating on the surface.
+Mineral oil acts as a protective barrier on the skin, forming a thin coating on the surface.
 This protective characteristic helps to prevent water loss and protect the skin from allergens and bacteria.
 Mineral oil mimics the skin’s natural barrier function which is usually provided by the first few layers of skin and the natural oils that the skin produces.
 However, as we age the natural oil production decreases leaving the skin feeling drier and less able to prevent moisture loss, mineral oil helps to compensate for that change.
 Skin barrier health is vital to the overall health of the skin and disruption of the skin barrier has been linked with eczema, psoriasis, and dermatitis.

 Mineral oil is a common ingredient in skincare products because of its ability to prevent moisture loss.
 It’s an interesting ingredient because it doesn’t have many other benefits.
 Unlike other ingredients such as antioxidants or humectants, it doesn’t provide any other benefits to the skin other than protection.